Androgymo/Project-3--Udacity-Pixel-Maker/README.md

-# Pixel Art Maker Project
+# This is Dolores Mutuku's Pixel Art Maker Project
+This is part of the Grow with Google Scholarship.

+This is my Version of the Pixel Art Maker

 ## Table of Contents